rust-lang/reference/src/expressions/field-expr.md

 A *field expression* is a [place expression] that evaluates to the location of a field of a [struct] or [union].
 When the operand is [mutable], the field expression is also mutable.

-The syntax for a field expression is an operand, then a `.`, and finally an [identifier].
+The syntax for a field expression is an expression, called the container operand*, then a `.`, and finally an [identifier].
-Field expressions cannot be followed by a parenthetical comma-separated list of expressions, as that is parsed as a [method call expression].
+Field expressions cannot be followed by a parenthetical comma-separated list of expressions, as that is instead parsed as a [method call expression].
 That is, they cannot be the function operand of a [call expression].

 > **Note**: Wrap the field expression in a [parenthesized expression] to use it in a call expression.